• Artwork & Inspiration

 I can't breathe

 Eric Garner made this statement famous in 2014 with his last gasping statement to police who were choking him based on a perceived threat.
-The treat it seemed or the source of fear for the officers was his blackness.
+The threat, it seemed or the source of fear for the officers, was his blackness.
 The hashtag has gone on to mean many things.

 In this group of posters, I’ve printed the statement over and over again on a set of paper colored in the mix of the rainbow.
-Gasping, choking, withholding, panic, fear and despair can keep us frozen, unable to breathe for countless reasons - asthma, poisonous air, anxiety, or in Eric Garner’s case, because someone is literally and physically choking you.
+Gasping, choking, withholding, panic, fear and despair can keep us frozen, unable to breathe for countless reasons - asthma, poisonous air, anxiety, or in Eric Garner’s case, and since then George Floyd, because someone is literally and physically choking you.

 the homestead act